SzpakKamil/SheetKit/Sources/SheetKit.docc/Extension/Styling/SKSheetOptions/SKSheetOptions-isFullScreenCover.md

     @AutomaticSeeAlso(disabled)
 }

-Option which changes the display on iOS, iPadOS, and tvOS from a card-based sheet to a full-screen sheet, and is designed for hiding content like welcome sheets so no background is shown.
+Changes the sheet presentation to a full-screen cover on iOS, iPadOS, and tvOS, ideal for immersive content like welcome screens, hiding the background.

 ## Overview

-The ``SKSheetOptions/isFullScreenCover(_:)`` option allows developers to transform a sheet from its default card-like presentation into a full-screen cover on iOS, iPadOS, and tvOS.
-This option is particularly useful for scenarios where a sheet needs to dominate the screen, such as welcome screens, onboarding flows, or critical alerts, effectively hiding the underlying content or background.
-The option accepts a Boolean value (`true` to enable full-screen cover, `false` to revert to the standard card presentation), providing flexibility in presentation style.
+The `SKSheetOptions/isFullScreenCover(_:)` option transforms a sheet’s default card-like presentation into a full-screen cover on iOS, iPadOS, and tvOS, making it ideal for scenarios requiring complete user focus, such as welcome screens, onboarding flows, or critical alerts.
+By setting this option to `true`, the sheet occupies the entire screen, eliminating the card overlay effect and obscuring the background content.
+When set to `false` (the default), the sheet retains its standard card-based presentation, allowing the background to remain partially visible.

-By setting ``isFullScreenCover(_:)`` to `true`, the sheet expands to occupy the entire screen, removing the card overlay effect and ensuring the user's focus remains on the sheet's content.
-This is ideal for immersive experiences or when the background context is irrelevant.
-On platforms like macOS, watchOS, and visionOS, this option has no effect, as their sheet presentations are window-based rather than card or full-screen covers.
-The default value is `false`, maintaining the traditional card-based sheet behavior.

-This option integrates with other `SheetKit` features, such as ``SKSheetOptions/alignment(_:)`` and ``SKSheetOptions/style(_:)``, to create a seamless and customizable full-screen experience.
-On iPadOS 26, enabling full-screen cover also adjusts the design to use full leading alignment for all content, enhancing readability and consistency across the larger screen.
+This option is particularly useful for creating immersive experiences where the underlying content is irrelevant, ensuring the user’s attention remains on the sheet’s content.
+On macOS, watchOS, and visionOS, this option has no effect due to their window-based or compact presentation models.
+The option integrates seamlessly with other `SheetKit` features, such as `SKSheetOptions/alignment(_:)` and `SKSheetOptions/style(_:)`, enabling a cohesive and customizable full-screen design.
+On iPadOS 26 and newer, enabling full-screen cover enforces leading alignment for all content, enhancing readability on larger screens.

 ### Platform-Specific Behavior

-- **iOS and iPadOS**: Changes the sheet from a card overlay to a full-screen cover, hiding the background.
-On iPadOS 26, full-screen cover enforces leading alignment for all content.
+- **iOS/iPadOS**: Transforms sheet to full-screen cover, hiding background. iPadOS 26+ enforces leading alignment.
-- **tvOS**: Transforms the sheet into a full-screen cover, though on tvOS 18, there is no difference as sheets are already full-screen by default.
+- **tvOS**: Applies full-screen cover; no effect on tvOS 18 as sheets are full-screen by default.
-- **macOS**: Has no effect, as macOS uses window-based sheets.
-- **watchOS**: Has no effect, as watchOS sheets are designed for compact displays and do not support full-screen transitions.
-- **visionOS**: Has no effect, as visionOS uses window-based sheets.
+- **macOS/watchOS/visionOS**: Ignored due to platform-specific presentation models.

 ## Example

-The following examples demonstrate the use of ``SKSheetOptions/isFullScreenCover(_:)`` with sheets containing only `SKHeaderImage`, `SKTitle`, and `SKDescription`.
-One example enables full-screen cover, while the other disables it, showing the difference in presentation.
-A `ContentView` is provided to test the sheets interactively within a SwiftUI application.
+The following examples demonstrate `SKSheetOptions/isFullScreenCover(_:)` with sheets containing `SKHeaderImage`, `SKTitle`, and `SKDescription`.
+One example enables full-screen cover, while the other uses the standard card presentation, illustrating the difference on iOS, iPadOS, and tvOS.
+A `ContentView` enables interactive testing.

 ```swift
 import SwiftUI